DiffuTester: Accelerating Unit Test Generation for Diffusion LLMs via Mining Structural Pattern

+After the standard confidence based decoding, we perform structural pattern based decoding.
+The core is to mine structural patterns across multiple test cases.
+In this section, we detail how to mine these patterns through analysis of ASTs.

-We begin by analyzing the key challenges involved in leveraging such repetitive patterns, which lie in two main aspects. \ding{182} The first challenge is \textbf{how to effectively extract shared patterns across multiple test cases}.
-As illustrated in Figure~\ref{fig:similarity}, repetitive structural and syntactic patterns can be easily observed among different test cases for the same focal method.
-However, transforming these intuitive and abstract notions of repetitive patterns into a concrete representation-that is, determining which tokens are structurally repeated—remains a non-trivial problem. \ding{183} The second challenge is \textbf{how to ensure sufficient diversity in the generated test cases}.
+We begin by analyzing the key challenges involved in leveraging such structural patterns, which lie in two main aspects.

+\ding{182} The first challenge is \textbf{how to flexibly and dynamically extract structural patterns across test cases}.
+As illustrated in the second example in Figure~\ref{fig:similarity}, although structural patterns in test cases are highly pronounced, they are flexible and diverse, making them difficult to capture only through templates.

+\ding{183} The second challenge is \textbf{how to ensure sufficient diversity in the generated test cases}.
 Achieving high test coverage relies heavily on diversity~\cite{peacock2021automatic, yang2023improve}, yet the process of extracting shared patterns may risk reducing it.
 For instance, the model might generate identical input data across multiple test cases.
 Designing a method that can exploit shared patterns while preserving the diversity of test data is therefore another important challenge.